Collective decision-making with higher-order interactions on $d$-uniform hypergraphs: Conclusion

 Considering beyond opinion dynamics, the proposed framework offers a general analytical foundation for studying collective decision-making in the Best-of-$n$ problems in systems governed by higher-order interactions.
 One of our future plan is to extend this approach to a Best-of-$n$ problem with $n>2$ scenarios and also in temporally evolving hypergraphs, and explore how stochasticity and adaptive feedback affect the bifurcation landscape.
 Another promising research direction is to establish a deeper link between the pooling error $\alpha$ and the group size $d$ in higher-order interactions.
 Previous investigations~\cite{reina2024speed} show that when $\alpha=0$, the dynamics correspond to a majority model; when $\alpha=1$, to a voter model; and when $\alpha \gg 1$, to a random choice process.
 This relationship could be formalized by setting $\alpha = d - 1$, which naturally connects the degree of information aggregation within a hyperedge to the behavioral regime of the agents.
-Exploring this mapping in more realistic or heterogeneous systems could provide new insights into how the structure and size of interacting groups influence collective decision outcomes, particularly under conditions where excessive information leads to effective randomness—capturing the notion that “too much information kills the information.”
+In particular, as $d>>1$, limited resources prevent agents from sampling all teammates, so that $\alpha \to +\infty$ effectively corresponds to a random decision process.
+Exploring this mapping in more realistic or heterogeneous systems could provide new insights into how the structure and size of interacting groups influence collective decision outcomes, particularly under conditions where excessive information leads to effective randomness—capturing the notion that “too much information kills the information.”\\